spy-js/spy-js/README.md

 System proxy mode is not the only mode supported, **if you don't like the idea of changing system/browser proxy settings**, please read [sessions section](#sessions) to see how to use local proxy mode instead.

-After starting spy-js server and configuring proxy settings, open the tool UI in browser (UI URL will displayed in console output, by default it's [http://localhost:3546/](http://localhost:3546/)).
+After starting spy-js server and configuring proxy settings, open the tool UI in browser (UI URL will be displayed in console output, by default it's [http://localhost:3546/](http://localhost:3546/)).
 Windows tray application users should see the UI opening automatically once they start the tray application.

 Click "start session" button in start-up dialog, then open any website you'd like to trace in another browser window.